Aspectzxcc/CSNETWK-MCO/README.md

 ## Current State of the Project

-As of now, the project has successfully implemented the foundational aspects of both the server and client applications using TCP protocol.
-The server can initialize sockets, bind to an address and port, and listen for connections.
-The server still lacks handling of the commands and no commands are being sent to the server from the client yet as the client command execution is still being developed.
+- The project has been successfully completed using the C programming language, fulfilling all specifications outlined in the CSNETWK - Machine Project Demo Kit T3 AY2023-2024 document.
+It includes all required functionalities and introduces a bonus GUI application that supports both broadcast and unicast messaging features.
+- For communication, the client application establishes a stateful connection using a TCP socket, while a separate thread manages a UDP socket to asynchronously receive broadcast and unicast messages.

-### Project Structure and Dependencies
+## Project Structure

-The project is organized into several key directories to ensure modularity and ease of navigation:
+This project is organized into several directories to separate the concerns of client, server, and utility functions:

-- `src/`: Contains the source code for the project, further organized into subdirectories for clarity:
+- `src/`: Contains the source code for the project.
-  - `client/`: Houses the client application source code (`client.c`), responsible for interfacing with the user and communicating with the server.
+  - `client/`: Contains the client application code, including a GUI and command-line interface.
-  - `server/`: Contains the server application source code (`server.c`), which listens for and handles requests from clients.
+  - `server/`: Contains the server application code.
-  - `utils/`: Includes utility functions and common code used by both the client and server applications, such as file handling and network utilities.
+  - `utils/`: Includes utility functions and common code used by both the client (CLI and GUI) and server applications, such as file handling and network utilities.
-- `headers/`: Includes header files such as `server.h` and `client.h`, which define necessary structures and prototypes for the server and client applications, respectively.
+- `headers/`: Includes header files for all of the source files used to provide `#define` macros and variable and function prototypes.
-- `.gitignore`: Specifies intentionally untracked files to ignore.
+- `.gitignore`: Specifies intentionally untracked files to ignore in Git.

 Dependencies include:

 - **Winsock2 Library**: For socket programming on Windows.
 - **C Standard Library**: Utilized for basic input/output operations, string manipulation, and memory management.

-### Development and Testing

 #### Development Tools